Middletown High School South

-Middletown High School South is a four-year comprehensive public high school located in Middletown Township, Monmouth County, New Jersey, United States, serving students in ninth through twelfth grades as one of the two secondary schools of the Middletown Township Public School District.
+Middletown High School South is a four-year comprehensive public high school located in Middletown Township, Monmouth County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as one of the two secondary schools of the Middletown Township Public School District.
 The other school in the district is Middletown High School North.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1977.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1977; the school's accreditation expires in July 2025.

-As of the 2021–22 school year, the school had an enrollment of 1,544 students and 125.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
-There were 66 students (4.3% of enrollment) eligible for free lunch and 20 (1.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,425 students and 114.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
+There were 61 students (4.3% of enrollment) eligible for free lunch and 19 (1.3% of students) eligible for reduced-cost lunch.